1. The body of the sternum extends across which vertebral levels?

 C. The left main bronchus is thinner than the right

-D. The right main bronchus enters the left lung opposite the 5th thoracic vertebra
+D. The right main bronchus enters the right lung opposite the 5th thoracic vertebra

 E. The left main bronchus is more vertical than the right